shnoh171/shnoh171.github.io/_posts/2019-08-11-producer-consumer-problem-in-python.md

 producerThread.start()
 consumerThread.start()
 ```
-When buffer size is greater than one, this solution will not work since there is a race condition (Multiple processes accessing the buffer (queue) at the same time).
+When the buffer size is greater than one, this solution will not work since there is a race condition (Multiple processes accessing the buffer (queue) at the same time).

 Adding a mutex (we used Python's Lock primitive) will solve the problem.
 ```python